taijeronv/taijeronv_info/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2004-08-15"
   date_end = "2011-06-15"
-  description = """In 2006 I was tasked to find a game that could be used in the tactical curriculum in the Department of Military Instruction.
-I turned to the developer of Decisive Action and together we designed a game called Follow Me that could be used to teach light infantry tactics.
-For the next five years I implemented that game in a number of different courses.
-By the time I left West Point in 2011 I had educated more than 10,000 cadets using Follow Me."""
+  description = """In 2006 I was tasked by the head of the Department of Military Instruction to find a game that could integrated into department's curriculum.
+I turned to the developer of Decisive Action and together we developed a game called Follow Me that could be used to teach light infantry tactics.
+For the next five years I integrated Follow Me into number of different courses."""

 [[item]]
   organization = "DynCorp International"